dianaavram/RepData_PeerAssessment1/PA1_template.md

 ## 3. What is the average daily activity pattern?

-The following figure shows the time series plot of the average number of steps taken (y-axis), averaged across all days, divided in the 5-minute intervals.
+The following figure shows the time series plot of the average number of steps taken (y-axis), averaged across all days, divided in 5-minute intervals.
-The x-axes shows the progressive sum of the 5-minute interval, totaling a 24h day.
+The x-axes shows the progressive sum of the 5-minute interval, totaling a 24h day (2355 minutes).

 The blue point represents, on average across all the days in the dataset, the maximum number of steps which falls in the _104th_ 5-minute interval (835 minutes).